International Association of Amusement Parks and Attractions

-The International Association of Amusement Parks and Attractions (IAAPA) represents over 6,000 amusement-industry members in more than 100 countries worldwide and operates several global attractions-industry trade shows.
-Its annual IAAPA Expo in Orlando, Florida, is recognized as the world's largest attractions trade show in the number of attendees and exhibitors and providing members insight into current amusement trends, laws, operations and industry methodology.
-IAAPA also helps to promote guest-safety and ride-safety guidelines in conjunction with ASTM International and assists its members to uphold the highest amusement-industry safety and professional standards.
+The International Association of Amusement Parks and Attractions (IAAPA) is a trade association for businesses and individuals involved in the traveling and stationary amusement industries.

+IAAPA represents over 6,000 amusement-industry members in more than 100 countries worldwide and operates several global attractions-industry trade shows.
+Its annual IAAPA Expo in Orlando, Florida, is the world's largest attractions trade show in the number of attendees and exhibitors and providing members insight into current amusement trends, laws, operations and industry methodology.
+IAAPA promotes ride-safety guidelines in conjunction with ASTM International and assists its members to uphold the highest amusement-industry safety and professional standards.

 IAAPA represents a variety of location-based entertainment facilities, including amusement and theme parks, family entertainment centers, arcades, museums, water parks, aquariums, science centers, zoos, and resorts.
 It also represents industry equipment manufacturers, distributors, operators, industry suppliers, and service providers.

+IAAPA is a nonprofit organization with its headquarters in Orlando, Florida and regional offices in Brussels, Mexico City, Hong Kong, and Shanghai.

 History

-In 1976, Aaron Fechter brought the first full animated show to the convention.
+In 1976, mechanical engineer Aaron Fechter displayed an animatronic head called "The Scab" at an IAAPA convention.
+The following year, he brought an ensemble of more advanced animatronics.
+These animatronics later became the central draw for the family entertainment pizza chain called ShowBiz Pizza Place.

 In 1990, IAAPA established an international council in expand its global reach and give advice and direction about programs and services for members outside the United States.
 The council and its operations committee were instrumental in recruiting international members and developing quality products and services.
 IAAPA also established the IAAPA Hall of Fame, with amusement-industry pioneers its first class of inductees.

 The following year, the 73rd annual convention and trade show in Orlando, Florida had over 19,000 attendees.
 The IAAPA Expo was the largest amusement-industry exhibition in the world, offering trends in amusement and arcade equipment, food, beverage, park technology and entertainment.

 In 2000 the association worked to counter negative publicity following high-profile amusement-ride incidents and surrounding amusement safety, publicizing the industry's overall safety record.
 It established a ride-incident reporting system for its U.S. facilities with rides (releasing the initial results in 2003 through the National Safety Council), and helped facilitate independent scientific reviews of ride forces in 2002-03 indicating the inherent safety of rides for the general public.
 In 2000, IAAPA opened its first full-time overseas office (IAAPA Europe) in Brussels.

 The organization acquired the Asian Amusement Expo (AAE) in 2003, but canceled the event because of the SARS outbreak in Asia.
 IAAPA maintained its focus on industry safety that year, establishing an international standards harmonization group to implement universal ride-safety criteria.
 In 2004, it helped spearhead the adoption of the ASTM International amusement-ride design and manufacture standard and the European standard for amusement machinery and structures.